Performance Analysis of Satellite-Based QKD Protocols: QBER

 The probability of Bob's detector firing due to a photon emitted by Alice's source is denoted as $p_{signal}$ and is given by-

-where $\eta_d$ is the detector efficiency, $\eta_{T}$ is the total transmittance efficiency and $\mu$ is the average number of photons per pulse.
-On the other hand, $p_{dark}$ represents the probability of a dark count occurring in Bob's detector.
-Since each of Bob's detectors has a specific probability of dark counts per time slot in the absence of a real signal, the cumulative contribution of dark counts to the detection event is determined by the following relationship:
+where $\eta_d$ is the detector efficiency, $\eta$ is the total transmittance efficiency and is calculated using Eq.\eqref{eq:loss} and $\mu$ is the average number of photons per pulse.
+On the other hand, $p_{dark}$ represents the probability of a dark count occurring in Bob's detector \cite{lutkenhaus2000security}. $p_{straycounts}$ is the probability of occuring straycounts which can be calculated using the expressions from Sec. \ref{Environmental Photons}.

-The presence of dark counts in the detection process is primarily determined by the characteristics of the detectors.
-Dark counts tend to become more significant when the probability of Bob's detector firing due to a photon from Alice's source, $p_{signal}$ is small.
-Dark counts can arise from a source such as thermal fluctuations in the detector.
-In the equation mentioned above, the coefficient $4$ is present because there are four detectors in the passive module, indicating that the dark count is four times larger than the parameter D. In addition, the number of dark counts occurring within the measurement time window can be expressed as four times larger than D. Furthermore, the dark count per measurement time window is given by a number of dark counts per measurement window:

-The equation mentioned above relates the dark counts per measurement time window to the dark count rate of the detectors, represented by $D$, and the duration of the measurement time window, denoted as $t_w$. $p_{straycounts}$ is the probability of occuring straycounts which can be calculated using the expressions from Sec. \ref{Environmental Photons}.
 It is important to note that the Eq.\eqref{eq:pclick} assumes the neglect of simultaneous occurrences of signal, dark count and straycounts events when all three $p_{signal}$, $p_{dark}$ and $p_{straycounts}$ are small.